 Note: If you've received a distribution from a cash-settled award, such as a restricted cash plan, the ordinary income and taxes will generally be reported on your Form W-2 provided by your company.
 Morgan Stanley at Work does not report on this type of transaction.
-This summary does not address tax forms and reporting applicable to U.S. non-residents, such as Form 1042-S or state tax reporting.
-Please contact your company with any questions.
+This summary does not address tax forms and reporting applicable to U.S. non-residents, such as Form 1042-S. Please contact your company with any questions.